gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 ### CISPR 25

 CISPR 25 is a very popular standard that provides limits and measurement techniques for EMC compliance.
-The standard directly applies to automobiles.
+It's full name is "Vehicles, boats and internal combustion engines - Radio disturbance characteristics - Limits and methods of measurement for the protection of on-board receivers".
+The standard gets a lot of attention because it is one that applies to the automotive industry.

 ## Pre-compliance Testing